Soups

 Think about eel-and-avocado sushi, a French salad with layers of avocado sprinkled with Roquefort cheese, or an Italian salad with layers of ripe avocado and ash-coated goat cheese, olive oil, coarse salt and basil leaves.
 It’s hard to imagine a vegetarian sandwich without avocados.

 I have tried eight varieties of avocados, and though I like most of them, the one I prefer is the Hass variety.
-It is available year-round, and is creamy and rich rather than fibrous like other kinds, such as El Fuerte.
+It is available year round and it is creamy and rich rather than fibrous like other kinds, such as El Fuerte.

 When ripe, the Hass, with the pebbly skin completely blackened, will give a bit with a gentle squeeze of your hand.
 If it doesn’t, then it needs a bit more time to mature.
 You can keep a ripe avocado in the refrigerator for up to a week.
 It is apparently a myth that keeping the seed in a cut avocado keeps it from darkening.
 What does seem to help is to squeeze fresh lime juice on top.Here are four of my favorite takes on avocado: an elegant-looking appetizer, a retro mousse, an exotic-sounding soup and a hearty sandwich.
 Regardless of which way you use it, including avocado in your romantic dinner – as long as it’s not in a hair or skin treatment – will show your Valentine that you really care.